 Sue Kroll serves as President, Worldwide Marketing and International Distribution for Warner Bros.
 Pictures.
 As marketing chief, she oversees the strategic creation and implementation of marketing campaigns for the Studio’s global releases.
 Additionally, she collaborates closely with Greg Silverman, President of Warner Bros.
 Pictures Creative Development and Worldwide Production, and Toby Emmerich, New Line Cinema’s President and COO, on the strategic development of a diversified production slate to build upon the Studio’s legacy and impressive record of success.
 Kroll also runs Warner Bros.
 Pictures International Distribution, working with that division’s president, Veronika Kwan Vandenberg, as well as the Studio’s network of overseas offices and affiliates, on international releases, including features produced with select partners.
 She also works with Warner Bros.
 Pictures’ President, Domestic Distribution, Dan Fellman, on the Studio’s domestic releases.
 She was promoted to her current role in June 2013.

 Since January 2008, when Kroll took over leadership of worldwide marketing—with responsibility for all aspects of Warner Bros.
 Pictures’ marketing, advertising, media planning, promotion, publicity and research—the Studio has opened more than 40 films at number one at the U.S. box office.
-In 2012, the Warner Bros.
-Pictures Group grossed $4.3 billion at the worldwide box office ($1.66 billion domestic, $2.67 international) with both Divisions crossing the billion-dollar mark for a 13th consecutive year, a feat unmatched by any other studio.
-The Pictures Group has exceeded $4 billion globally for four consecutive years, also a milestone no other studio has ever achieved.
+In 2013, the Warner Bros.
+Pictures Group grossed $5.03 billion at the worldwide box office ($1.89 billion domestic, $3.14 international) becoming only the second studio to crest the $5 billion threshold.
+The Pictures Group has exceeded $4 billion globally for the last five consecutive years, and its Domestic and International divisions have crossed $1 billion for 14 consecutive years, both milestones no other studio has achieved.

 Kroll previously spearheaded campaigns for many other global successes, including Harry Potter and the Deathly Hallows – Part 2, which boasted a worldwide gross of $1.3 billion, marking the end of the top-grossing Harry Potter film series, with global receipts reaching $7.7 billion; Sherlock Holmes and its sequel, Sherlock Holmes: A Game of Shadows, which together earned a combined gross of more than $1 billion worldwide; The Hangover trilogy, which combined has earned over $1.4 billion globally, including the highest-grossing R-rated comedy of all time, The Hangover Part II.